FAQ HERITAGE POLARIS 2024

 Competitors are released in staggered 10 minute intervals (usually in groups approx. 20 – 30 riders).

-Riders check back in (stiff time penalties apply), relax, tell some tall tales from the day, have a beer and rest while our team frantically feeds the results into the database.
-(Each entry includes a voucher for a sausage sandwich and a beer or soft drink)
+Riders check back in (stiff time penalties apply), relax, tell some tall tales from the day, have a cool drink and rest while our team frantically feeds the results into the database.
+(Each entry includes a voucher for a sausage sandwich, soft drink and an ice-cream).

 The winners and place getters are announced for each category and prizes are handed out.

 Can public transport be used during the event?

 The use of public transport is permitted in this event.
 Canberra buses have bike racks on most popular routes (only 2 per bus!), and of course there is the Tram!
 The use of private vehicles or taxis, Uber etc. is forbidden.

 How do I register?